Back To Life - the album - is only one month away!

-Johnson's music, as well as his symphonic films, have been broadcast internationally.
-His critically acclaimed "Dead Symphony no. 6" received dozens of feature magazine and newspaper stories as well as feature broadcasts on Sirius/XM, WNYC of New York, NPR's "Weekend Edition" with Scott Simon, Georgia Public Broadcasting, Minnesota Public Radio, the American Society of Composers, Authors, and Publishers (ASCAP), and dozens of newspaper feature articles, reviews, and radio interviews from around the US and the internet.
+Johnson's compositions, as well as his symphonic films, have been broadcast internationally.
+His critically acclaimed Dead Symphony no. 6, based on the music of the Grateful Dead, has received dozens of feature magazine and newspaper stories as well as feature broadcasts on Sirius/XM, WNYC of New York, NPR's Weekend Edition with Scott Simon, Georgia Public Broadcasting, Minnesota Public Radio, and the American Society of Composers, Authors, and Publishers (ASCAP).